RKRahul1250/Einfratech-/README.md

 ## ⚠️ Important Notice
+The file `dist/images/backup1.zip` is not included in this repository due to GitHub's file size limitations.
 The backup files are now stored on GitHub.
 📥 **Download them from**: [GitHub Backup Repo](https://github.com/RKRahul1250/backup)
 📂 **After downloading, place the folder in**: `dist/backup/`